tomkat-cr/tomkat-cr/README.md

 I also like photography, cooking, walks through nature landscapes, gym/outdoor exercise, and music (R&B, Rock, Jazz, House, EDM).<br/>
 Big fan of the 5Ps (Previous Planning Prevents Poor Performance).

-## 💪🏻 &nbsp;Biggest professional challenge(s)

-Make money with my professional career as an inmigrant in 3 different counties (USA, Panama and Colombia), having financial estability and giving income to my family exclusively by <b>>Software Development</b>.

-Other challenges I love the most are:
-- The project I'm working on since 2019 at Source Meridian.
-- The Cryptocurrency mining experience at 2017.
-- The Ethereum Developer Program in 2022.

 ## ⚒️ &nbsp;Some technologies I work with